marcellBan/heroku-flask/index.md

 This file will contain all the packages and their versions that your project depends on.

-For the basic *Flask* app you will need at least these lines (you can get your installed versions from the command `pip freeze`):
+For the basic *Flask* app you will need at least these lines (you can get your installed versions from the command `pip freeze > requirements.txt`):

 ```plaintext
 Flask==0.12.1